 Protocol A is recommended for root, stem, flower, fruit, immature seed, leaf with high water content, or any succulent tissues that have a high water content and usually produce a very dilute cellular extract.
-Also use Protocol A for tissues that contain low levels of RNA, extremely difficult tissues such as citrus leaves, or to recover more of the small-sized RNA molecules (such as microRNA, tRNA, or 55 rRNA).
+Also use Protocol A for tissues that contain low levels of RNA, or to recover more of the small-sized RNA molecules (such as microRNA, tRNA, or 5S rRNA).